chutified/crypto-currencies/README.md

 # Crypto-currencies

-The Crypto-currencies is a microservice, which is using <a href="https://grpc.io/" target="_blank">gRPC technology</a>.
+The Crypto-currencie microservice uses <a href="https://grpc.io/" target="_blank">gRPC technology</a> to
-The service provides the latest data about all cryptocurrencies on the market.
+provide the latest data of all available cryptocurrencies on the market.
 It supports both unary and bidirectional streaming calls, which allows data update every 15 seconds.
-When an error occurs, it handles it in a non-fatal way with the error message.
+If an error occurs, service handles it in a non-fatal way with an error message.

-The whole service is containerized using a Docker engine and everything can be easily run and deployed with the pre-prepared `make` commands in the Makefile.
+The whole service is containerized using a Docker engine so the server can be easily run and deployed with the pre-prepared `make` commands.

 The Cryptocurrencies obtains all necessary data from the <a href="https://coinmarketcap.com/all/views/all" target="_blank">CoinMarketCap</a> website.
 The algorithm does not infringe any copyrights nor the website robots exclusion protocol.